koduki/docker-sdk-gae_go/README.md

 README
 ==================

-This is a simple wrapper of Google App Engine SDK to distribute docker.
+This is a simple wrapper of [Google App Engine SDK](https://cloud.google.com/appengine/downloads) for to distribute docker.

 Build
 ------------------